Phil Housley: Professional

-Housley was named to the Buffalo Sabres' opening night roster for the 1982–83 season after attending their training camp.
+Housley was named to the opening night roster of the Buffalo Sabres for the 1982–83 season after attending their training camp.
 Although ankle injuries marred his start, Housley finished the season setting a Sabres rookie record with 47 assists.
 Based on his play during training camp and through exhibition games, media pundits began comparing him to Bobby Orr.
 While he had never suffered injuries in hockey before, his ankles began bothering him as the season began.
 He nearly sat out of the Sabres' season opener against the Quebec Nordiques on October 6 due to an ankle injury, but chose to compete.
 He recorded his first NHL point, an assist on Ric Seiling's goal, in his debut that night.
 Despite missing three games in October due to sore ankles, Housley recorded two goals and eight assists through his first seven games.
 Four of those points were collected in a single period on October 17 against the Edmonton Oilers.
 Although he started the season playing alongside Mike Ramsey, by November he was more often skating with fellow rookie Hannu Virta.
 However, in an effort to improve his confidence, Housley was switched from defense to centreman between Sean McKenna and Gilles Hamel in mid-November.
-In their first game together, Housley scored two goals and McKenna tallied three assists.
+In their first game together, Housley had two assists and McKenna tallied three assists.
 He played three games as a centerman before returning to defense.
 By the start of December, Housley had three goals and ranked second on the team with 15 assists.
 Housley was again moved to center after Bowman sent Dave Andreychuk back to juniors in mid-December.
-In his first game with Gil Perreault and Mike Foligno, they combined for three goals in a 5-4 win over the Quebec Nordiques.
+In his first game with Gil Perreault and Mike Foligno, they combined for three goals in a 5–4 win over the Quebec Nordiques.
 Through 18 games at the end of December and start of January, Housley scored five goals and 13 assists.
-On January 23, 1984, Housley scored his first career NHL hat-trick to lead the Sabres to a 5-2 win over the Winnipeg Jets.
+On January 23, 1984, Housley scored his first career NHL hat-trick to lead the Sabres to a 5–2 win over the Winnipeg Jets.
 All three of his goals were scored on the Sabres' power play and brought his total goals to 11.
 By mid-February, Housley ranked fourth among all rookies in scoring with 49 points and first among all 1982 draft picks.
 On March 27, 1983, Housley set a franchise record for most goals scored by a Sabres defenseman in a single season.
 After tallying two assists a few games later, Housley became the third-highest scoring rookie defenseman in NHL history.
+Housley was named to the inaugural NHL All-Rookie Team and finished second in the Calder Trophy voting to Steve Larmer.